 Fungal nail infections - onychomycosis

-See separate article Fungal Nail Infections.
+See separate Fungal Nail Infections article.

-- Proximal and lateral nail folds show erythema and oedema with loss of cuticle and part of proximal nail fold separating from the nail plate.
+- Proximal and lateral nail folds show erythema and oedema with loss of cuticle and part of the proximal nail fold separating from the nail plate.

 - There are episodes of painful acute inflammation often due to infection between the proximal nail fold and nail plate from which pus may drain.

 - Over time, lateral edges of the nail plate become irregular and discoloured and eventually the entire nail plate becomes involved showing numerous transverse grooves.

 - Removing the source of the irritation is the most important aspect of treatment.
 Hands should be kept dry and warm.

 - Topical steroids appear to be better than topical or oral antifungals.
 A number of surgical options are used where medical management fails.
 There is a newer surgical treatment called the Swiss roll technique (the nail fold is elevated and reflected proximally over a non-adherent dressing).